About Our Alaskan Malamute Puppies

 What we CAN’T offer….

-There are absolutely NO REFUNDS for deposits or payments made towards pups.
+There are absolutely NO REFUNDS for deposits made towards pups.
+These deposits are made in Good Faith that you are reserving a puppy for yourself and that you are fully on-board with this commitment.
+When we receive a deposit we know that we have a qualified home waiting for one of our babies.
 You will find this to be a standard among most all breeders.
 Only in very rare and specific circumstances will we issue refunds, and this is totally left to our discretion, and per our written agreement.
 Deposits made via PayPal are also NON REFUNDABLE.
 PayPal does not supersede our seller policy.
 If something happens which delays an expected litter, your deposit will simply move to the next litter.
 This can sometimes require you to wait for an additional 6 months to a year.
-This is not something that usually ever happens, but it’s always a possibility, and something everyone should be aware of and understand if it should ever happen.
+This is not something that usually happens, but it’s always a possibility, and something everyone should be aware of and understand if it should ever happen.

 Failure to actually READ and fully understand our agreement, how we do things with our dogs and pups, and what we expect of those wishing to own one of our babies, PRIOR to sending a deposit, will be considered a breach of terms.
 There is no excuse for ignorance when we take as much time and effort to disclose EVERYTHING there is that you should know before making this commitment.
 It is a major red flag when people email us asking for “price and availability” only, when it’s clearly stated on our website, and if someone doesn’t even take the time to read that – then they will more than likely not be getting one of our babies.
 We don’t put people through strenuous application processes, background checks etc, but we will not simply just ignore “warning” signs of potential irresponsible individuals.
 Too many precious animals end up in shelters, abandoned, abused, neglected, or not given the life they deserve, simply because people think all there is to dog ownership is the initial price tag.